Center for the Evangelical

 In addition to different levels of membership listed above, we also have an advisory council that meets twice a year at United.
 Membership to the council is open to everyone who is interested.
 Please see our bylaws below:

-Publication and Cash Reward
+Announcement and Cash Reward